 How frequently do I follow up?

 The first follow up typically occurs 6 - 8 weeks after your initial appointment.
-The first follow up appointment includes a 45 minute appointment with the physician and a 30 minute appointment with the dietitian.
+The first follow up appointment includes an appointment with the provider and the dietitian.
 You can also choose to schedule a follow up appointment with the health coach.
 After the first follow up, patients typically return for appointments every 2 - 3 months until we have identified and healed the root cause of the disease.
-After the first 2 - 3 appointments with the physician, the patients will follow up with one of our Nurse Practitioners.
+After the first 2 - 3 appointments with the provider, the patients will follow up with one of our advanced practice providers.